SteffenPL/SteffenPL.github.io/_drafts/contact-forces.md

 - The second condition is a complementary slackness conditions, which ensures that the normal forces are only non-zero at the moment of contact. [^1]

+#### Equations of motion with frictionless contact forces

+In a nutshell, the equations of motion are

+### Numerical simulation of contact forces (unfinished)

 #### Coulomb friction model for kinetic forces (= tangential forces)